pixlee/ios-sdk-carthage/README.md

 ### Swift

-If you are trying to use the objective c Pixlee API with a swift project please follow these steps, you can also view the sample project available at ~siwft_example/:
+If you are trying to use the Objective-C Pixlee API with a Swift project please follow these steps, you can also view the sample project available at ~swift_example/:

 1. Create a Cartfile that lists the frameworks you’d like to use in your project.
 1. Run `carthage update`.
 This will fetch dependencies into a Carthage/Checkouts folder, then build each one or download a pre-compiled framework.